sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 This isn’t anything particularly special, of course.
 It’s exactly the format in which we expect to see our data!
 See the |rtfm|_ data set.
-We can use the jamovi ‘Descriptives’ analysis to confirm that this data set corresponds to a balanced design, with 2 observations for each combination of ``attend`` and ``reading``.
+We can use the jamovi analysis ``Descriptives`` to confirm that this data set corresponds to a balanced design, with 2 observations for each combination of ``attend`` and ``reading``.
 In the same way we can also calculate the mean grade for each combination.
 This is shown in :numref:`fig-rtfmdescriptives`.
 Looking at the